 \section{Conclusions}

-Large data sets arising from alternative sources of information have gained in popularity among macroeconomists when trying to assess the current state of the economy on a high-frequency basis.
-The design of an appropriate econometric methodology for macroeconomic nowcasting has to take into account the specific structure of the alternative data used.
-This paper deals with the particular structure of Google Search Data (GSD) and proposes an econometric approach for nowcasting macroeconomic quantities based on GSD together with official data when available.
-Our proposed \emph{Ridge after Model Selection} approach is two-step where in the first step GSD variables are preselected, conditionally on the official variables, by targeting the macroeconomic aggregate to be nowcast.
-In the second step, a Ridge regularization is applied to those preselected GSD and official variables.
-The Ridge tuning parameter is chosen by Generalized Cross Validation.\\ Our theoretical contribution consists in showing different types of optimality properties of our proposed procedure.
-First, we prove that our targeted preselection retains all the active variables in the true model with probability approaching one.
-Second, we show convergence to zero of both the in-sample and OOS prediction error associated with the \emph{Ridge after Model Selection} estimator as well as consistency of parameter estimation.
-Finally, we are the first to demonstrate optimality of GCV for OOS prediction in the setting of Ridge regularization.\\ We illustrate our procedure through numerical studies and an empirical application where we nowcast GDP growth rates for the EA as whole, the U.S., and Germany by combining standard macroeconomic variables and alternative GSD.
+Large data sets arising from alternative sources of information have gained popularity among macroeconomists whose goal is to assess the current state of the economy on a high-frequency basis.
+The design of an appropriate econometric methodology for macroeconomic nowcasting must take into account the specific structure of the alternative data used.
+This paper deals with the particular structure of GSD and proposes an econometric approach for nowcasting macroeconomic quantities based on GSD together with official data when available.
+Our proposed \emph{Ridge after Model Selection} approach consists of two step: in the first step, GSD variables are preselected, conditionally on the official variables, by targeting the macroeconomic aggregate to be nowcast.
+In the second step, a Ridge regularization is applied to those preselected GSD and official variables, with Ridge tuning parameter chosen by GCV.\\ Our theoretical contribution consists in showing different types of optimality properties of our proposed procedure.
+First, we prove that our targeted preselection retains all the active variables in the true model with probability approaching one as $N,T\rightarrow \infty$.
+Second, we derive an upper bound for both the in-sample and OOS prediction errors associated with the \emph{Ridge after Model Selection} estimator as well as for the parameter estimator.
+Finally, we are the first to demonstrate optimality of GCV for OOS prediction in the setting of Ridge regularization.\\ We illustrate our procedure through numerical studies and an empirical application in which we nowcast GDP growth rates for the EA as whole, the United States, and Germany by combining standard macroeconomic variables and alternative GSD.
 Empirical results show that GSD contain valuable information about the current economic state and that combining standard macroeconomic variables with GSD variables is generally fruitful.
-They also suggest that the preselection step is crucial as it consistently leads to better outcomes.
-On the other hand, recession periods present specific patterns as, during those phases of the business cycle, models that only contain non preselected GSD tend to outperform in terms of nowcasting accuracy.
+They also suggest that the preselection step is crucial, as it consistently leads to better outcomes.
+However, recession periods present specific patterns as, during those phases of the business cycle, models that only contain non-preselected GSD tend to outperform in terms of nowcasting accuracy.